rmlockwood/FLExTrans/README.md

 # FLExTrans
-Machine Translation using FLEx, Apertium, and STAMP
+Machine Translation using FLEx, Apertium, and STAMP.